Why study Athletic Training?

-The goal of the MSAT program is to prepare students for entry into the profession of athletic training.
-This degree is the entry level professional degree and meets the eligibility requirements for both the national professional examination administered by the Board of Certification for Athletic Trainers' (the BOC) and the state licensure exam necessary for practice.
+The University of Cincinnati Master of Science in Athletic Training (MSAT) program prepares you for a fast-paced and exciting career as an athletic trainer (AT).
+This degree is the entry level professional degree and meets the eligibility requirements for both the national professional examination administered by the Board of Certification (BOC) for Athletic Trainers and the state licensure exam necessary for practice.

-To meet this goal, the program provides students with:
+The program provides students with:

-- knowledge in the biomechanical/pathomechanical aspects of human movement and the physiological/pathophysiological aspects of injury and healing
+- knowledge in the biomechanical/pathomechanical aspects of human movement and the physiological/pathophysiological aspects of injury and healing;

-- knowledge and training in methodologies used in the evaluation, management, treatment, referral, and rehabilitation of people who have suffered an injury or illness
+- knowledge and training in methodologies used in the evaluation, management, treatment, referral, and rehabilitation of people who have suffered an injury or illness;

-- training in the skills necessary to recognize and reduce the risks associated with physical activity and sport
+- training in the skills necessary to recognize and reduce the risks associated with physical activity and sport;

-- training in the skills required to manage the day-to-day operations of a sports medicine/athletic training practice
+- training in the skills required to manage the day-to-day operations of a sports medicine/athletic training practice;

 A variety of student backgrounds brings valuable experiences and perspectives to the program.
 As such, the program welcomes application from students with a bachelor's degree in any area of study as long as they meet program pre-requisites.
 The most applicable degrees, however, are those in Health Sciences, Exercise Science, Kinesiology, or other areas based in the natural sciences and human movement.

 Please view our Admissions Requirements to learn about our prerequisites and other program requirements.

 The Master of Athletic Training program offers two early admission pathways into the program, the Accelerated Early Assurance Pathway and the Early Assurance Pathway.